sauliaka/DSA/lecture6/activity1/README.md

 - Answer at least 5 questions from the following link.
 Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Binary/DefSumm.html

+  What is the minimum number of internal nodes in a binary tree with 8 nodes? - 4

+  What is the minimum number of nodes in a full binary tree with height 3? - 7

+  True statement - None of the above

+  False statement - Every binary tree has at least one node

+  Suppose T is a binary tree with 14 nodes.
+What is the minimum possible height of T? - 3

 ## Task 2

 - Explain how the code in ./src/bt.cpp works.
 Refer to the following link: